peterhcharlton/starter-hugo-academic/content/post/ppg_webinars/index.md

 - **Panicos Kyriacou (City University of London)** will present on _Non-invasive optical monitoring of Intracranial Pressure in Traumatic Brain Injury patients_.
 - **Daniel Kulin (E-Med4All Europe Ltd)**

-### Photoplethysmography signal quality
+### Photoplethysmography signal processing
-<i class="fas fa-desktop"></i> _March 2022_
+<i class="fas fa-desktop"></i> _9 June 2022, 14:00 British Summer Time ([other time zones](https://dateful.com/convert/british-summer-time-bst?t=14&d=2022-06-09))_

 <i class="fas fa-user-tie"></i> Hosted by the _[Institute of Physics and Engineering in Medicine](https://www.ipem.ac.uk/)_

 **Overview:**

 The photoplethysmogram (PPG) signal contains a wealth of information.
-However, the PPG is highly susceptible to noise, which can corrupt the information in the signal.
+However, there are several challenges to extracting physiological measurements from the PPG.
+Firstly, the PPG is highly susceptible to noise, which can corrupt the information in the signal.
 Consequently, much research has focused on assessing PPG signal quality and reducing motion artifact.
-This webinar will feature talks from researchers in the field of PPG signal quality, providing an overview of current work in the field and future research directions.
+Secondly, the PPG is often only indirectly affected by the physiology of interest, making it a challenge to extract physiological measurements such as blood pressure.
+This webinar will feature talks from researchers in the field of PPG signal processing, providing an overview of current work in the field and future research directions.

+**Speakers:**

+- **Xiaorong Ding (University of Electronic Science and Technology of China)**
+- **Serena Zanelli (Paris Sorbonne Nord University)**

 ---